tinakiedaisch/bait_design_from_orthologs/README.md

 cat *.fa > all.fa
 ```

-To generate individual FASTA files for each tree using the Python script "write_fasta_from_trees," use the following command:
+To generate individual FASTA files for each tree using the Python script "write_fasta_from_trees", use the following command:

 ```bash
 python2 ~/write_fasta_from_trees all.fa final_orthologs/